Boris Johnson says sorry after 'partygate' report released

 Her findings on 12 other events in 2020 and 2021 have been withheld at the request of the police, who have launched a criminal investigation into the most serious alleged breaches of coronavirus rules.
 The cuts have led opponents to accuse Johnson of a whitewash.

+Johnson was due to make a statement on the findings in the House of Commons later Monday.

-Among the events under police investigation are a June 2020 birthday party for Johnson in Downing Street and two gatherings held on the eve of Prince Philip’s funeral in April 2021.
+Among the events under investigation by police are a June 2020 birthday party for Johnson in Downing Street and two gatherings held on the eve of Prince Philip’s funeral in April 2021.

 Johnson has denied personal wrongdoing and said he has “absolutely no intention” of resigning.

-But Johnson’s grip on power has been weakened by the allegations of “bring your own booze” office parties, birthday celebrations and “wine time Fridays.”
+But Johnson’s grip on power has been weakened by allegations that he and his staff flouted restrictions they imposed on the country in 2020 and 2021 to curb the spread of the coronavirus with “bring your own booze” office parties, birthday celebrations and “wine time Fridays.”

 “The hardship under which citizens across the country worked, lived and sadly even died while observing the government’s regulations and guidance rigorously are known only too well,” Gray wrote.